JohnSnowLabs/spark-nlp/docs/en/ocr.md

 ### Installing Tesseract

-As mentioned above, if you are dealing with scanned images instead of test-selectable PDF files you need to install `tesseract 4.x+` on all the nodes in your cluster.
-Here how you can install it on Ubuntu/Debian:
+As mentioned above, if you are dealing with scanned images instead of text-selectable PDF files you need to install `tesseract 4.x+` on all the nodes in your cluster.
+Here is how you can install it on Ubuntu/Debian:

 ```bash
 apt-get install tesseract-ocr